rebsonoliveira/sql-server/samples/features/automatic-tuning/force-last-good-plan/README.md

 ![Regressed plan](../../../../media/features/automatic-tuning/flgp-query-store-ui-regressed-plan.png "Regressed plan") Fig. 2.
 Regressed plan with "Stream Aggregate".

- - Take the script from the `sys.dm_db_tuning_recommendations` view and force the recommended plan.
+ - Take the correction script from the `sys.dm_db_tuning_recommendations` view and force the recommended plan.
  - Execute query `EXEC dbo.report 7` 20 times and verify that the execution is faster.
 Open Query Store UI in SSMS (e.g. "Top Resource Consuming Queries"), find the query, verify that the plan is forced and that the regression is fixed.

 #### Part II - Automatic tuning